ax2groin/Java-Bits/README.md

 ##Jobs

-This is the code I am writing as I work my way through the problems in "Cracking the Coding Interview", by Gayle Laakmann.
+This is the code I wrote as I worked my way through the problems in "Cracking the Coding Interview", by Gayle Laakmann.

 -----